tfry-git/EmbAJAX/README.md

 API documentation is at https://tfry-git.github.io/EmbAJAX/api/annotated.html .

+## A word on security

+At present, EmbAJAX does not incorporate any security mechanisms.
+Anybody who can connect to the server will be able to view and set any control.
+So any security will have to be implemented on the network level.

+One easy way, that will suit many simple use cases - and is used in the examples - is to simply set up your device as a WiFi access point, with encryption and password protection.
+With this, any client in range can connect, _if_ they have the credentials for the access point.

+If you need remote connections, currently your best bet will be to use an nginx proxy server (see e.g. https://jjssoftware.github.io/secure-your-esp8266/).

+Future versions of EmbAJAX will provide a basic authentication and permission system, but to provide any meaningful level of security, this will mean communication with your device will have to be encrypted.
+One exciting news in this regard is that an HTTPS server implementation is about to be added to the ESP8266 arduino core.
+So check back soon (or submit your pull request)!

 ## Some implementation notes

 Currently, the web servers for embeddables I have dealt with so far, are limited to one client at a time.
 Therefore, if using